 Market analysis and technology roadmaps

-Another factor of success is related to the role adopted of people when assessing the possibilities of technology commercialisation or directly confronting innovation management problems.
+Another factor of success is related to the role adopted by people when assessing the possibilities of technology commercialisation or directly confronting innovation management problems.
 In this sense, the influence that diverse stakeholders, like venture partners, competitors, start-ups, brokers, and even other research colleagues, acting as individuals, households, groups, firms, institutions, communities, or sectors – may have in our own innovation decisions cannot be underestimated.
 In fact, innovation objectives cannot be often properly fulfilled if we do not connect with or mobilise the right persons.
 In other occasions lack of incentives hinder the possibilities of technology transfer and commercialisation.

 Commonly, researchers cannot devote enough resources and time to analyse aspects like the two ones described above.
 The Innovation team can fill this gap.
 Through specific market reviews and roadmaps, our analysts can provide researchers with a big picture of the technology landscape, emerging initiatives, key actors, market insights and expected trends in their area of work.
 These analyses aim to enable HBP members to take strategic directions more easily and identify opportunities for exploitation more quickly.

-The analyses, conducted with the approval and collaboration of the respective research groups, are focused on the key technology areas of HBP, and address at least the following questions:
+The analyses, conducted with the approval and collaboration of the respective research groups, are focused on the key technology areas of the HBP, and address at least the following questions:

 - what is the problem or challenge to be addressed?